“4 Reasons To Go Organic”

 Organic gardening is about balance, about working with nature (with the spiders, bees, and microorganisms…just to name a few.)
 It’s about growing the healthiest food and flowers possible and this cannot be done with the use of chemicals.

 As stated by The National Institute of Environmental Science, “a pesticide is any substance used to kill, repel, or control certain forms of plant or animal life considered to be pests.
-Because of the widespread use of agricultural chemicals in food production, people are exposed to low levels of pesticide residues through their diets.
+Because of the widespread use of agricultural chemicals in food production, people are exposed to low levels of pesticide residues throughout their diets.
 Scientists do not have a clear understanding of the health effects of these pesticide residues.“

 These types of chemicals (the wipe everything out type) are short-cuts, the lazy way to unhealthy food and these types of short-cuts will create a garden that is void of life…no bees, no butterflies, no worms..etc…

-Food is life, so with out life in the garden…you don’t have real food!
+Food is life, so without life in the garden…you don’t have real food!